NickyFrs/hma-bds/README.md

 ## Deployment of Website
 ---
-This webiste was developed and hosted using **GitPod and GitHub pages** and stored in repositories on Github.
+This website was developed and hosted using **GitPod and GitHub pages** and stored in repositories on Github.

 Gitpod was installed as an extension tool on Google Chrome, which was accessed then via the project's repository page on Github.
 This allowed for regular version control updates:
-0. git status was enterd to check for any changes on flie that needed commit.
+0. git status was entered to check for any changes on file that needed commit.
 1. git add . was entered into the command line interface to add files to the staging area.
 2. git commit -m "" committed the files to the repository.
 3. git push -u origin master pushed the master branch.

 The website was deployed using Github Pages.
-To do this, while in the github webpages of the project repository:
+To do this while in the github webpages of the project repository:
-1. on the menu that apears on the right hand side of the page under 'Environments' you can find a link to `github-pages` with anc Active batch on the side.
+1. on the menu that appears on the right hand side of the page under 'Environments' you can find a link to `github-pages` with anc Active batch on the side.
 2. Click on either, github-pages or Environments, it will take you to the `Deployment history` page.
 3. Once on the Deployment history page on the right had side you will se a `View Deployment` button.
 4. Click on `View Deployment` and this will open the home page of the websit in a new window.

-Alternatively the lnks below can be use to directly open the website or go to the repositories:
+Alternatively the links below can be use to directly open the website or go to the repositories:

 Link to repositories:
 [https://github.com/NickyFrs/hma-bds](https://github.com/NickyFrs/hma-bds)